Bay Bridge Status

 Listen to BaySpan Recording

-Generated transcript: thank you for calling the Bay Bridge it's Thursday June 4th at 1:30 one PM motorists are encouraged to stay on us 501 and two lanes westbound with no delays in either direction motorists must obey the lane use signals and maintain a safe distance from the vehicle in front of you to avoid rear-end collisions this message will be updated as traffic conditions change this traffic report captures real-time traffic conditions along the US 50 corridor from the Annapolis Area to the us 53001 split in Queenstown visit baybridge.com to view bridge traffic and sign up for traffic alerts for real-time updates on major incidents follow us on Twitter at twitter.com forward slash the mdta find us on Facebook at facebook.com forward slash the mdta for Statewide traffic conditions visit md511.org
+Generated transcript: thank you for calling the Bay Bridge it's Thursday June 11th at 12:50 6 p.m. motorists are encouraged to stay on us 50 save money use EZ Pass Maryland for every trip eastbound traffic is experiencing delays beginning at Severn River Bridge which is 6 miles from the Bay Bridge there are no delays westbound currently we are operating three lanes Eastbound and two lanes westbound motorists must obey the lane use signals and maintain a safe distance from the vehicle in front of you to avoid rearing collisions message will be updated as traffic conditions change this traffic report captures real-time traffic conditions along the US 50 corridor from the Annapolis Area to the US 531 split in Queenstown this is baybridge.com to view bridge traffic and sign up for traffic alerts for real-time updates on major incidents follow us on Twitter at twitter.com forward slash the mdta find us on Facebook at facebook.com forward slash the mdta for Statewide traffic conditions visit md511.org

-We'll email you when the bridge actually closes or has wind restrictions.
+We'll email you the moment the bridge closes or has wind restrictions.

 Recent Closures and Advisories